-- Two semesters of General Biology (BIO 111, 112)
+- General Biology I and II w/lab (BIO 111, 112)

-- Two semesters of Organic Chemistry (CHE 201, 202)
+- Reactions of Organic Molecules (CHE 140)

-- One Semester of Biochemistry (BIO 409/CHE 309)
+- Biochemistry w/lab (BIO 409/CHE 309)

-- Two semesters of Physics [College Physics (PHY 101, 102) or General Physics (PHY 111,112)]
+- College Physics I and II w/lab (PHY 101, 102) or General Physics I and II w/lab (PHY 111,112)

 - Social Science courses (see additional information below)

-- Humanities Courses
+- Humanities courses